tidyverse/tidyups/004-governance.md

 -   Evangelising about the project.
 -   Asking and answering questions on community forums.
--   Providing moral support (a ‘thank you’ goes a long way).
+-   Providing moral support (a “thank you” goes a long way).

+### Contributors

 Users who continue to engage with the project and its community will often find themselves becoming more and more involved.
-Such users may then go on to become contributors, as described below.
+Such users may then go on to become **contributors** by interacting with the project on GitHub.
+Contributors:

-#### Contributors

-Contributors interact with the project on GitHub by filing new issues, improving existing issues, or submitting pull requests.
+-   Report bugs and suggest improvements by creating new issues.

+-   Improving existing issues by answering questions, creating reprexes, or providing feedback on proposed changes.

+-   Contributing code or documentation via pull requests.

 Anyone can become a contributor: there is no expectation of commitment to the project, no required set of skills, and no selection process.

-Contributors are not individually listed in the package source, but are acknowledged in blog posts, via `usethis::use_tidy_thanks()` which consults the GitHub API.
+We do not maintain an explicit list of contributors but acknowledge them in blog posts using `usethis::use_tidy_thanks()`, which gathers contribution data from the GitHub API.

+### Authors

-Contributors who have made significant and sustained contributions (either through code or otherwise) can be invited to become authors.
+Contributors who have made significant and sustained contributions can be invited to become authors.

-#### Authors

 Authors are collectively responsible for day-to-day development of the package, including responding to issues and reviewing pull requests.
-Authors are involved in most of the interactions with contributors and thus need to set a welcoming and inclusive tone for the project.

-An author is identified in two ways:
+An author possesses two special powers:

--   They have write access on GitHub, which means that they can triage issues, request review on PRs, and merge them.
+-   They have **write** access on GitHub so they can triage issues, request review on PRs, and merge them.

--   They are listed in Authors@R, which means that receive credit when others cite the package.
+-   They are listed in `Authors@R` so they receive credit when others cite the package.

-While authors can modify code directly, this ability is should be used as rarely as possible.
-Instead, we prefer a workflow where changes are proposed as pull requests, and are only merged after they have been reviewed by at least one other author[1].
-Changes to the API (especially breaking changes) must also be approved by the maintainer.
+Authors are expected to follow our standard processes, such as:

+-   **Code contribution**: code is usually contributed via PR, even for authors who could push directly.
+Particularly high-stakes project may want to protect the main branch and require “request reviews before merging”.

+-   **Communication**: authors are involved in most of the interactions with contributors and thus need to set a welcoming and inclusive tone for the project.

+-   **PR review**: all pull requests should be reviewed by at least one other author.
+PRs are usually squashed-merged so that individual contributors don’t need to worry about maintaining a clean history.

+-   **Backward compatibility**: any backward incompatible changes (i.e. changes that cause reverse dependencies to fail `R CMD check` or are likely to cause problems in user code) must be approved by the maintainer.
+Significant backward incompatible changes need to be accompanied with a plan for how they will be communicated to the community.

+-   **CRAN releases**: package releases are made on an as-needed basis, and increment either the major, minor, or patch version depending on the scope of the release.
+The process itself is defined by `usethis::use_release_issue()`.

+-   **Decision making:** decisions are made using a consensus model where authors and contributors consider and discuss decisions in GitHub issues.
+The maintainer reserves the right to make a final decision in contentious cases.
+If the community questions a decision, the maintainer may review it and either uphold or reverse it.

+(We expect to flesh these processes out in the coming months.)

 Authors are recruited from contributors.
 An invitation to join the authors can be extended to anyone who has made significant and sustained contributions, and has acted in accordance with the code of conduct.
 Any existing author can propose a contributor be invited team by emailing the maintainer.
-The project lead will the confirm the invitation with the other authors before extending the invite.

-#### Maintainer
+### Maintainer

-The maintainer:
+A maintainer is the author with primary responsibility for the project.
+As well as the responsibilities of an author, they also:

--   Setting and clearly communication the strategic objectives of the project.
+-   Set and clearly communicates the strategic objectives of the project.
--   Over-seeing CRAN releases (possibly by asking an author to lead the release).
+-   Oversee CRAN releases.
+-   On-board new authors.
--   Mediating any conflicts amongst the authors.
+-   Mediate conflicts amongst authors.
--   Enforcing the code of conduct.
+-   Enforce the code of conduct.
--   Ensuring that the project survives in the long term by finding a new maintainer when they are ready to move on.
+-   Recruit a new maintainer when ready to retire from the project.

-The maintainer is identified by the “cre” (creator) role in Authors@R.
+The maintainer is listed in `Authors@R`.
+They must list their email address and be identified by the “cre” (creator) role.
+They have **admin** access on Github, allowing them to add new authors when needed.

-For the many of our open source repositories, the maintainer is member of one of the RStudio open source teams.
-There is a tension between making development open to all and ensuring that packages are maintained in the long term (i.e. 10+ years).
-Where the maintainer is not an employee of RStudio, we ask for the “right of first refusal” — if the maintainer wants to stop maintaining the package (for whatever reason) they first offer it back to RStudio.

-## Processes

-### Code contribution

-Usually via PR, even for authors.
-Particularly high-stakes project may want to protect the master branch and require “request reviews before merging”.

-Merge-squash unless big PR where author has carefully crafted commits.
+Maintainer turnover is slow and we have not yet developed a process for it, but we’d generally expect a maintainer to be a long-standing author.

-### Decision-making
+### Common tasks

-This project makes decisions according to a consensus model where suggestions are considered and discussed between the community and core developers, typically in GitHub issues.
-Where consensus cannot be reached, the maintainer’s word is final.
-If the community questions a decision, the maintainer may review it and either uphold or reverse it.

-### Author invitation
+#### Author invitation

-Maintainer emails all other authors, assuming no major concerns, then emails candidate:

-(Probably should eventually become a usethis function)
+To on-board a new author, the maintainer first emails all other authors, checking for any major concerns.
+If all authors are agreeable (or don’t response within 7 days), the maintainer then sends the following email:

 > Hi {name},
 >